gvwilson/buildtogether.tech/src/design/index.md

 cyclic process: every time you add or change one thing, no matter how small, you may need to go back and re-design other things.

 There are three traps here for the inexperienced.
-The first is [%i "analysis paralysis" %][%g analysis_paralysis "analysis paralysis" %][%/i%], where you find yourself revisiting issues over and over again without ever making any decisions that stick.
-The second is [%i "not invented here syndrome" %][%g nih "not invented here" %][%/i%] syndrome, which leads people to say, "Sure, there's a library that does that, but I didn't write it so I'm not going to use it."
-Its complement is [%i "already invented here syndrome" %][%g aih "already invented here" %][%/i%] syndrome, in which someone says, "Look, we've already made a decision about that, let's not reopen the debate."
+The first is [%g analysis_paralysis "analysis paralysis" %][%i "analysis paralysis" %], where you find yourself revisiting issues over and over again without ever making any decisions that stick.
+The second is [%g nih "not invented here" %][%i "not invented here syndrome" %] syndrome, which leads people to say, "Sure, there's a library that does that, but I didn't write it so I'm not going to use it."
+Its complement is [%g aih "already invented here" %][%i "already invented here syndrome" %] syndrome, in which someone says, "Look, we've already made a decision about that, let's not reopen the debate."
 Any of these can sink a project; together, they show why it's so hard to teach design, since what I'm basically saying is, "Argue enough, but not too much."